Damarri Mathis: Denver Broncos

 Mathis was selected by the Denver Broncos in the fourth round, 115th overall, of the 2022 NFL draft.

 After a strong rookie season in 2022, Mathis entered the 2023 season as the Broncos second starting cornerback opposite Patrick Surtain II.
 Following the Broncos' historic 70–20 loss to the Miami Dolphins in Week 3, however, he was benched in favor of veteran Fabian Moreau.

 Ahead of the 2024 season, Mathis participated in a camp battle with second-year cornerback Riley Moss, rookie Kris Abrams-Draine, and newly signed veteran Levi Wallace.
 Moss was eventually named the starter, with Mathis serving as a backup.
 On August 27, 2024, Mathis was placed on short-term injured reserve by the Broncos following an ankle injury sustained in Week 3 of the preseason.
 He was activated on October 17, mainly playing on special teams and as a dimeback for the remainder of the season.

 On August 25, 2025, Mathis was waived by the Broncos.

 Carolina Panthers

 On August 27, 2025, Mathis was claimed off waivers by the Carolina Panthers.
 He suffered a torn ACL in practice and was placed on injured reserve on September 6, ending his season.

+Cleveland Browns

+On July 21, 2026, Mathis was signed by the Cleveland Browns.
+He was placed on injured reserve with an undisclosed knee injury on August 11.